Hzrt1plusplus/Mish/README.md

 }
 ```
 for now running can be replaced with true but it is for small cases.
 In future when we want to break loop after getting error in
-some function, it is necessary to pass running as param. it is what it looks like:
+some function, it is necessary to pass running as param. it is what termiansl interface looks like:

-### mish>
+### mish> your command here

 I had to add if (result[0] == "exit" || result[0] == "logout") break; line because system exec funtions actually can't understand
 what is "exit" or "logout" command.
 The next step is parsing user input.